DjangoGirls/tutorial/django_installation/README.md

     mkdir djangogirls

-We will make a virtualenv called `venv`.
+We will make a virtualenv called `myvenv`.
 The general command will be in the format:

     python -m venv `name_of_venv`.